 The U.S. emitted 6,586,700,000 metric tons of greenhouse gases in 2015

-The United States is the world’s second largest emitter of greenhouse gases after China and produces 15% of the global annual emissions of greenhouse gases.
+The United States is the world’s second largest emitter of greenhouse gases after China and produces 15% of the global annual emission of greenhouse gases.
 The United States has the second highest per capita greenhouse gas emissions of any nation (after Canada) with over 20.5 metric tons emitted per person per year.
 Over the period from 1750 to 2012 the United States alone has contributed 27% of the total cumulative amount of carbon dioxide in the atmosphere.
 All these greenhouse gases emitted by man are, as is well known, heating up the atmosphere and the ocean resulting in global warming and climate change.

 Here we will look at the current state of the United States in terms of its greenhouse gas emissions and its energy use which is the primary source of its greenhouse gas emissions.
 We will consider ways in which the greenhouse gas emissions can be reduced and make simple estimates of potential reductions in different sectors of the economy.
 A greener, cleaner and sustainable economy for the United States is possible.
 This can be done by the displacement of fossil fuels for electricity generation with clean renewable energy and perhaps more nuclear power, replacing noisy polluting internal combustion engine vehicles with quiet clean electric vehicles, making buildings and electrical appliances more energy efficient and upgrading the electrical grid to a smart grid with ample energy storage capacity that can handle the variable output of renewable energy and meet the future electrical demand that will be needed by the electric vehicles.

 A.0 Overview of U.S. Greenhouse Gas Emissions in 2015.